 Counsels families regarding genetic cause, recurrence, carrier testing, prenatal diagnosis and expectations of genetic syndromes.

 Clinical duties to include: chart preparation and review prior to patient office encounter, obtain medical and family histories for new patient visits, obtain interim histories for return patient visits.

-Intake new patient referrals and help to facilitate issues with insurance.
+Intakes new patient referrals and helps to facilitate issues with insurance.